elliottslaughter/integrity-checker/README.md

     difficult to be assured that you haven't been subject to silent data corruption.
 This tool can be part of a larger toolkit for ensuring the validity of long-term storage.

+## TODO

+  * Checksum the database itself (i.e. encode the database in memory, compute checksum(s), and write the database prefixed by size and checksum(s))
+  * Traverse files in parallel when building the initial database
+  * Measure performance and see if any of the major components (e.g. the checksums) are CPU-bound and can be made to run any faster
+  * Check the results on real-world backups and see if anything can be done to surface useful data while minimizing false positives
+  * Rewrite check subcommand to report results interactively, instead of synchronously building an entire database in memory
+  * Unit/integration tests